trevormikhala194-cpu/concurrency-safe-online-ticketing-system/README.md

 ## Purpose

-This project was created as a system analysis and UML design portfolio project for industrial attachment and future software implementation.
+I created this project as a system analysis and UML design portfolio project for industrial attachment and future software implementation.